Interference alignment for the MIMO interference channel: Introduction

 \section{Introduction}

-Interference is a key bottleneck in wireless communication networks of all types: whenever spectrum is shared between multiple uncoordinated users, each user must deal with undesired signals.
-Current wireless systems avoid interference by either orthogonalizing the users across time or frequency or sharing the same resource while treating other users' signals as noise.
-If there are $K$ users in the system, these approaches result in (at best) a fraction $1/K$ of the total resource being available to each user.
+Interference is a key bottleneck in wireless communication networks of all types: whenever spectrum is shared between multiple users, each user must deal with undesired signals.
+Cellular networks in densely populated areas, for example, are severely limited by interference.
+To address this problem, the research community as well as the wireless communications industry have invested a great deal of effort in trying to develop efficient communication schemes to deal with interference.
+Nevertheless, the current state-of-the-art systems rely on two basic approaches: either orthogonalizing the communication links across time or frequency, or sharing the same resource while treating other users' signals as noise.
+If there are $K$ co-located users, these approaches result in a fraction $1/K$ of the total resource being available to each user: performance severely degrades as the number of users increases.
 Interference alignment is one recent development (among others, such as hierarchical MIMO \cite{OLT07}) that has opened the possibility of significantly better performance in interference-limited communications than traditionally thought possible.

-The basic idea of interference alignment is to align multiple interfering signals at each receiver in order to reduce the effective interference.
-Interference alignment was first introduced by Maddah-Ali et al. \cite {MMK08} for the multiple-input multiple-output (MIMO) X channel and subsequently by Cadambe and Jafar \cite{CJ08} in the context of the $K$-user interference channel, which is also the subject of our paper.
-Candambe and Jarfar established the suprising result that $\frac K2$ degrees of freedom are achievable for the $K$-user Gaussian interference channel, assuming the channels have \emph{unbounded} diversity in the form of time or frequency variation~\cite{CJ08}.
+The basic idea of interference alignment is to align, or overlap, multiple interfering signals at each receiver in order to reduce the effective interference.
+Interference alignment has been used in the index coding literature since the late 90's, seemingly for the first time by Birk and Kol \cite{BK98}.
+For wireless communication, interference alignment was used by Maddah-Ali et al. \cite{MMK08} and made more explicit by Jafar and Shamai \cite{JS08}, both for the multiple-input multiple-output (MIMO) X channel.
+But the extent of the potential benefit of interference alignment was first observed by Cadambe and Jafar \cite{CJ08} in application to the $K$-user interference channel, when they showed that for time-varying or frequency selective channels with unbounded diversity, $\frac K2$ total degrees of freedom are achievable using a basic linear precoding scheme.
+In other words, somewhat amazingly, each user gets the same degrees of freedom as with only \emph{two} users in the system, independent of the total number of users~$K$.
+The number of degrees of freedom in a system, defined later, is given by the total capacity normalized by the capacity of a single point-to-point link, in the limit of high signal-to-noise ratios (SNR).

+The $\frac K2$ result of Cadambe and Jafar requires \emph{unbounded} channel diversity, and it is unclear what the implication is for real systems with \emph{finite} channel diversity.
+Despite major effort by researchers over the last six or so years, little is known about how diversity affects the ability to align interference.
+Partial progress in this direction includes~\cite{BT09} for the three-user channel, as well as~\cite{sun2013two} for single-beam strategies.